microsoft/pxt-ev3/docs/tutorials/make-an-animation.md

 ## Introduction @fullscreen

-Create a custom animation for your LEGO Mindstorms Brick.
+Create a custom animation for your @boardname@.

 ![Button press on brick](/static/tutorials/make-an-animation/button-pressed.gif)